-All ATOC graduate students must select one of these tracks upon entering the program with a track selection form.
 The degree will be in atmospheric and oceanic sciences, regardless of track chosen.
 The master’s thesis or doctoral dissertation topic is not constrained by choice of track.

 ATOC offers many graduate elective courses, and students are encouraged to take related electives offered by other departments.